ices-tools-dev/echoSMs/docs/anatomical_data_store.md

 ### Raw files

 Raw data formats are not directly used by scattering models so do not need to be formatted for direct use in scattering models.
 Raw data typically includes images (e.g., png, tiff, jpg), imaging system files (e.g., CT, MRI, and x-ray – typically DICOM or sets of 2D images), and other more ad-hoc data (e.g., spreadsheets).
-Text-based formats are preferred for their long-term usability, but well-defined and accessible binary formats are acceptable (e.g., common image formats and DICOM)
+Text-based file formats are preferred for their long-term usability, but well-defined and accessible binary formats are acceptable (e.g., common image formats and DICOM).

 ### Processing files